UltraCart/rest_api_v2_sdk_csharp/docs/ChargebackApi.md

 <a name="chargebackchargebackspost"></a>
 # **ChargebackChargebacksPost**
-> ChargebackDisputeResponse ChargebackChargebacksPost (ChargebackDispute chargeback)
+> ChargebackDisputeResponse ChargebackChargebacksPost (ChargebackDispute chargeback, string expand = null)

 Insert a chargeback